rhuairahrighairidh/nitpick/README.md

 This project is part of the 2014 Season of NuPIC.

-For an idea of what this can do see the [HotGymDemo](https://github.com/rhuairahrighairidh/nitpick/tree/master/development/HotGymDemo.ipynb)
+For an idea of what this can do (and to see some nice pictures) see the [HotGymDemo](http://nbviewer.ipython.org/github/rhuairahrighairidh/nitpick/blob/master/development/HotGymDemo.ipynb)

 All other notebooks can be viewed using IPython's nb viewer website here:  http://nbviewer.ipython.org/github/rhuairahrighairidh/nitpick/tree/master/